 High Line Yachting Ltd was formed in 1971 with John Bolsom being one of the original directors.

-The original aim was to operate a large luxury yacht offering crewed holidays in the Aegean.
-Due to unforeseen problems in completing on the purchase of a suitable craft, the company turned its attention to the inland waterways of the UK.
 John had already had several years experience from student days when, with friends, he was involved in converting and operating a 70ft wooden ‘Joey’ boat being involved at the very end of commercial, taking over 20t of loose coal from the Midlands to near London.

 In early 1972 Francis Rowland became a director of the Company and he and John have continued to operate the company through to the present day.
 In 1972, the company operated three canal hire boats from a temporary base at Three Bridges, Southall on the Grand Union.
 By the end of 1972, the company took over the existing Iver boatyard on the Slough Arm of the Grand Union Canal and over the next few years expanded the hire fleet to over a dozen boats together with operating a fully working boatyard with moorings and dry storage for craft.